 The next phase in the workflow includes the processing steps.
-During this phase, we add internal attributes, such as submission ID, submission date, and public contact ID, to assist with submission tracking.
+During this phase, we add internal attributes, such as submission ID, submission date, and public contact ID (pipelines only), to assist with submission tracking.
 If necessary, the data is also re-projected from the submitted projection to the Geographic Latitude Longitude NAD83 coordinate system.
-With the help of a custom change detection tool, we process the data to relate the newly submitted pipelines to the pipelines already in the NPMS national layer.
+In the processing of the pipeline submission data, we utilize a custom change detection tool to relate the newly submitted pipelines to the pipelines already in the NPMS national layer.
 This step captures the history of a pipeline, such as a change in operator or pipeline status, which PHMSA may reference in the future.
 The Change Detection processing step may reveal issues that were not easily identifiable during the initial review stage, including duplicate geospatial data, missing pipelines that were too small to easily locate during the quality control review phase, and geometry errors in the geospatial data.
 Depending on its severity, the issue could be resolved with a response email clarifying the situation or a resubmission of the submission component; we will clearly state what we expect to receive.